uber-archive/redis-broadcast/README.md

 // ]

 // Write to primary, then all remaining servers in parallel if key doesn't already exist.
-// NOTE: Custom functions don't fully work on child processes, yet.
-High on TODO list. var writePrimaryThenRemainingIfNew = myRedisServers.writeLocally('primary').thenTo('remaining');
+// NOTE: Custom functions must be 'pure' (not closures) to work on the child process. var writePrimaryThenRemainingIfNew = myRedisServers.writeTo('primary').thenTo('remaining');
 writePrimaryThenRemainingIfNew.setnxOnce('newkey', true, callback);
 // Gets an array, the first array element gets the results of setnx, the second gets the results of set, if called
 // [